wangziblake/MoDern/README.md

 The preprint paper can be seen in https://arxiv.org/abs/2012.14830.

-Email: Xiaobo Qu (quxiaobo@xmu.edu.cn) CC: Zi Wang (wangziblake@163.com)
+Email: Xiaobo Qu (quxiaobo@xmu.edu.cn) CC: Zi Wang (wangzi1023@stu.xmu.edu.cn)

 Homepage: http://csrc.xmu.edu.cn

+## MoDern-Cloud: a cloud-based artificial intelligence platform
+MoDern-Cloud is an easy-to-use cloud computing platform for processing of non-uniformly sampled (NUS) multi-dimensional NMR spectra.
+Up to now, MoDern-Cloud uses model-inspired deep learning (MoDern) to fast recover high-quality multi-dimensional spectra from NUS data.
+The platform also provides a customized retrospectively undersampling technique (NUS simulator) to produce NUS data and the corresponding NUS mask from the fully sampled NMR data.

+Now, MoDern-Cloud is available at: http://36.134.147.88:2345/.
+You can access it using following test accounts:
+Account-1: CSG-001 Password-1: CSG@MYTEST_001
+Account-2: CSG-002 Password-2: MYTEST@CSG_002
+Account-3: CSG-003 Password-3: Modern-Cloud__003

+Details on the instructions of MoDern-Cloud are described in its Manual available on our cloud platform.
+We have provided some demo data and scripts on the cloud for the quick try.

-## Training datasets
+## Training datasets for MoDern
 The synthetic training datasets used in MoDern paper are shared at: https://drive.google.com/file/d/1bZAP-ittB94wm0hB3SfVsvqXGwk05tkg/view?usp=sharing.

-After requesting the access, please email me at wangziblake@163.com.
+After requesting the access, please email me at wangzi1023@stu.xmu.edu.cn.

 If you want to use the training datasets, please cite the following paper: